 After an accident, people often expect to experience some aches and pains, so having to go to the doctor isn’t a surprise.
 But many accident victims do not expect the emotional distress that can follow a collision.
-When the dust settles, you may have lost your vehicle, or perhaps are unable to work due to your injuries, and suddenly your entire life changes.
+When the dust settles, you may have lost your vehicle, or perhaps are unable to work due to your injuries.
+Suddenly, your entire life changes.

 Perhaps you are now scared to drive, or you can’t get the disturbing scene of the accident out of your head.
 You begin to be irritable for no reason and can’t fall asleep at night.
 Unable to understand why you’re feeling this way, you find yourself asking “What are signs of emotional distress?”

 Emotional trauma is very common following an accident.
 Many people are surprised to find how the emotional aspects of a collision affect them, and few people realize that these negative consequences can be a part of your personal injury claim.
-Read on the learn everything you need to know about compensation for emotional distress following an automobile accident.
+Read on to learn everything you need to know about recovering compensation for emotional distress following an automobile accident.

 So, what is emotional distress and how is this term different from the regular emotions people experience daily?
 In a legal context, emotional distress encompasses the negative mental consequences a person experiences after an accident.
 This can include pain from your injuries, anxiety related to driving or dealing with problems related to the accident, and many other symptoms.

-While the law may make minor distinctions between pain and suffering, mental anguish, and mental injuries, all of these effects can be loosely grouped together as emotional distress.
+While the law may make minor distinctions between pain and suffering, mental anguish, and mental injuries, all these effects can be loosely grouped together as emotional distress.

 For a free legal consultation, call 800-537-8185

-What are the 5 signs of emotional suffering?
+What Are the 5 Signs of Emotional Suffering?

 Emotional distress can present itself in an infinite number of ways depending on each person.
 Five of the most common symptoms of emotional distress include: